ory/docs/guides/hydra/3-overview/1-oauth2.md

 }
 ```

+For a full documentation on all available keys, please head over to the [API documentation](https://www.ory.sh/docs/api/hydra/)
+(make sure to select the right API version).

 Depending of whether or not `skip` is true, you will prompt the user to log in by showing him/her a username/password form,
 or by using some other proof of identity.

-If `skip` is true, you can accept the login request directly by making a REST call.
-You will make the same call
+If `skip` is true, you **should not** show a user interface but accept the login request directly by making a REST call.
+You can use this step to update some internal count of how often a user logged in, or do some other custom business logic.
+But again, do not show the user interface.

+To accept the login request, do something along the lines of:

 ```
 // This is node-js pseudo code and will not work if you copy it 1:1

 const body = {
     // This is the user ID of the user that authenticated.
 If `skip` is true, this must be the `subject`
-    // value from the `fetch('https://hydra/oauth2/auth/requests/login/challenge' + challenge)` response.
+    // value from the `fetch('https://hydra/oauth2/auth/requests/login/challenge' + challenge)` response:
+    //
+    // subject = response.subject
+    //
+    // Otherwise, this can be a value of your choosing:
     subject: "...",

     // If remember is set to true, then the authentication session will be persisted in the user's browser by ORY Hydra.
 This will set the `skip` flag to true in future requests that are coming from this user.
 This value has no effect if `skip` was true.